XiaoMi/mace/docs/user_guide/advanced_usage.rst

         If more than one ABIs will be used, seperate them by comas.
     * - target_socs
       - [optional] Build for specific SoCs.
-    * - embed_model_data
-      - Whether embedding model weights into the code, default is 0.
-    * - build_type
+    * - model_graph_format
-      - model build type, can be 'proto' or 'code'. 'proto' for converting model to ProtoBuf file and 'code' for converting model to c++ code.
+      - model graph format, could be 'file' or 'code'. 'file' for converting model graph to ProtoBuf file(.pb) and 'code' for converting model graph to c++ code.
-    * - linkshared
+    * - model_data_format
-      - [optional] 1 for building shared library, and 0 for static library, default to 0.
+      - model data format, could be 'file' or 'code'. 'file' for converting model weight to data file(.data) and 'code' for converting model weight to c++ code.
     * - model_name
       - model name, should be unique if there are more than one models.
         **LIMIT: if build_type is code, model_name will be used in c++ code so that model_name must comply with c++ name specification.**